-In the version that is being used for RMP Phase 2, there will be no task force, charrette, or other effort to join the community’s stakeholders — residences, businesses, landowners, and more — in a discussion about what the community should become.
+In the version that is being used for RMP Phase 2, there will be no task force, charrette, or other efforts to join the community’s stakeholders — residences, businesses, landowners, and more — in a discussion about what the community should become.

 Instead, we have been asked to submit comments–but only on specific development proposals, per County staff–before July 11 with only the information provided at the Open House this Saturday.
 It is very important for Reston’s residents to turn out in force at this walk-through event–where County staff will discuss the plan’s goals and process.

 Reston 2020 has tried to obtain information about the plan’s revision and the process for doing that, but we have little information to share.
 We suggest people visit the County’s Reston Master Plan website for some very basic information about the process and schedule.

 We have also been told by the County staff that the essential goal of Phase 2 is to tighten existing language in the Master to protect Reston’s stable neighborhoods.
 A second key objective is to develop conceptual plans for the re-development of each the community’s village centers except Lake Anne.

 A new Lake Anne plan was approved a couple of years ago and is now being implemented, most notably the redevelopment of Crescent Apartments and the Lake Anne Fellowship House.
 The Crescent Apartments redevelopment effort appears to be on track and to serve Reston’s ideals, including providing affordable housing.